TacHawkes/HITRAN.jl/docs/src/index.md

 If you find this package useful and use it for your research, please cite it as:

 Kliebisch, Oliver.
 (2021, March 31).
-HITRAN.jl - A julia package for calculation absorption spectral using the HITRAN database.
-Zenodo. http://doi.org/10.5281/zenodo.4653317
+HITRAN.jl - A Julia package for calculation absorption spectral using the HITRAN database.
+Zenodo. http://doi.org/10.5281/zenodo.4653316

 ## Notable differences to HAPI and missing features